 Digital customer experience refers to the overall perception of your brand in the eyes of your customer, based on interactions across digital platforms.

-As you may have noticed, the main distinction between DCX and CX is the focus on experiences via digital channels.
-But, we think it’s important to single out, as many businesses struggle to keep up with digital transformation (think brick-and-mortar retail versus ecommerce) and its impact on their customers and internal operations.
+The main distinction between digital CX and general CX is the focus on customers’ digital experience with your brand.
+This is important to highlight because many businesses struggle to keep up with digital transformation (think brick-and-mortar retail versus ecommerce) in their industry and its impact on their customers and internal operations.

 Customer Experience Management is an inter-departmental effort to understand customer sentiment throughout the entire customer journey, and act on that intelligence to deliver improved experiences.

-A company’s ability to continually deliver improved customer experiences has a dramatic effect on the entire sales cycle.
+A company’s ability to continually deliver improved customer experiences has a big impact on the entire sales cycle.
 It can help you increase sales at the beginning of the customer journey and provide better support to build customer loyalty at the end.
-In order to deliver great experiences for your customers, you’ll need insight as to what it is that they expect.
+In order to deliver great experiences, you’ll need to know what your customers expect from you and your brand.

 Customer experience program